Efficient leave-one-out cross-validation for Bayesian non-factorized normal and Student-t models: Pointwise log-likelihood for non-factorized models

-It often requires additional work to take a given multivariate normal model and express it in the same form as the zero mean Gaussian process in \eqref{gp} in order to apply the equations for the predictive mean and standard deviation.
-Consider, for example, the lagged simultaneously autoregressive (SAR), which has many applications in both the social sciences (e.g., economics) and natural sciences (e.g., ecology).
+It often requires additional work to take a given multivariate normal or Student-\(t\) model and express it in the form required to apply the equations for the predictive mean and standard deviation.
+Consider, for example, the lagged simultaneous autoregressive (SAR) model \citep{cressie1992, haining2003, lesage2009}, a spatial model with many applications in both the social sciences (e.g., economics) and natural sciences (e.g., ecology).
 The model is given by

 or equivalently